k12345663/studio/PROJECT_REPORT.md

             *   It identifies 5-7 core competencies, assigning importance (High, Medium, Low).
             *   For each competency, it generates 3 types of questions (Technical, Scenario, Behavioral).
             *   For each question, it provides:
-                *   A model answer (3-4 concise, judgeable bullet points, explicitly referencing JD/resume/context, highlighting positive indicators, and serving as a general example of a strong answer for the role/profile).
+                *   A model answer (3-4 concise, judgeable bullet points, serving as general examples of strong answers, explicitly referencing JD/resume/context, and highlighting positive indicators).
                 *   A `category` ('Technical' or 'Non-Technical').
                 *   A `difficulty` level ('Naive', 'Beginner', 'Intermediate', 'Expert', 'Master').
                 *   An `estimatedTimeMinutes` (AI suggests based on difficulty, e.g., Naive:2, Master:10).